-In August 2023, the Company issued liability-classified Pre-Funded Warrants with a nominal exercise price of \$0.001 per share (see Note 10).
-In accordance with ASC 260, Earnings Per Share (ASC 260), shares issuable for little to no cash consideration should be included in the number of outstanding shares used to calculate basic loss per share as long as all conditions necessary for exercise are met.
-The conditions for exercise were met on November 15, 2023, at which time the Pre-Funded Warrants were reclassified into equity.
-The Pre-Funded Warrants are therefore included as outstanding shares as of November 15, 2023 to calculate the weighted average number of shares outstanding to calculate basic loss per share.
+In August 2023, the Company issued liability-classified the 2023 Pre-Funded Warrants with a nominal exercise price of \$0.001 per share, which were subsequently reclassified into equity in November 2023 after conditions for exercise were met.
+In June 2024, the Company issued the June 2024 Pre-Funded Warrants with a nominal exercise price of \$0.001 per share.
+See Note 10 for more information.
+In accordance with ASC 260, Earnings Per Share, shares issuable for little to no cash consideration should be included in the number of outstanding shares used to calculate basic loss per share as long as all conditions necessary for exercise are met.
+The 2023 Pre-Funded Warrants and the June 2024 Pre-Funded Warrants are therefore included as outstanding shares as of June 30, 2024 to calculate the weighted average number of shares outstanding to calculate basic loss per share.